collective-intelligence-lab/intelliproof/README.md

 - Don't trigger validate all edges upon loading graph - (DONE)
 - Trigger validate edge when claims are modified - (DONE)
 - Remove any involvement of evidence in validate edge function - (DONE)
-- Make sure save also saves the edge scores
+- Make sure save also saves the edge scores - (DONE)
 - Make sure a 0 scored edge does not affect the score at all
   - Walk through building 6 - 7 nodes, manually calculate score and compare with AI generated to ensure the calculation is as expected
 - Enter key should save content and trigger automation